energywebfoundation/ewf-token-bridge/README.md

 ### RPC logs - check in (cs)

-For convenience we have prepared possibility to verify RPC status with ansible command as well
+For convenience we have prepared the possibility to verify RPC status with ansible command as well:

 Edit variables file with your favourite editor: `ansible-common-stack/group_vars/ewc_bridge.yml`